mobileprogramming2022/morning_routine/README.md

   fail.png, success.png |image for statistics
   tile01 ~ tile 15 | assets for reward
   devscreen.png, img.png |image for option
-  border.xml |
-  line.png | image for intent menu (not used in new version)
+  border.xml | image for set border line as white color (not used in last version) line.png | image for intent menu (not used in last version)

   * font